-While we’re positive you respect your cat on a daily basis, there is actually a special holiday to honor our cats.
+While we’re positive you respect your cat on a daily basis, there’s actually a special holiday to honor our cats.
 March 28th is Respect Your Cat Day!

 That means on this particular day, you should make sure to show your feline extra love.
-Whether it’s giving your kitty a few extra treats or a few extra pets, there are plenty of simple ways to respect your cat.
+Whether it’s giving your kitty some bonus treats or a few extra pets, there are plenty of simple ways to respect your cat.

 However, while these are great ways to honor your cat, respecting your cat goes much further.
 You also have to know how to properly take care of them and how they’d like to be treated, handled, and held.